Written by Dion Jay Tality

 Nearshore vs. Offshore BPO: Pros and Cons

 The BPO industry will continue to expand in the next few years.
-According to Research and Markets, the global BPO market size could grow to $477.7 billion by 2030 at a compound annual growth rate (CAGR) of 6.3%.
+According to Research and Markets, the global BPO market could grow to $477.7 billion by 2030 at a compound annual growth rate (CAGR) of 6.3%.

 Such market growth proves the potential benefits of outsourcing, whether nearshore or offshore.
 However, businesses looking to outsource should prepare for possible challenges and risks.
 They should weigh the pros and cons before entering into an outsourcing engagement.